egcode/node-image-caption/README.md

 <br><br>

 ## **Run**
-To run the app you just need to install all dependencies and hit $'node server.js'$
+To run the app you just need to install all dependencies and hit 'node server.js'